OwenJRJones/OwenJRJones/README.md

 <h1 align="center">Hey there 👋, I'm Owen</h1>
-<h3 align="center">A full-stack software developer with experience in AI and ML development.</h3>
+<h3 align="center">I'm a full-stack software developer with experience in AI and ML development.</h3>

 <h3 align="center">👨‍💻 Check out a few of my projects at <a href="https://owenjrjones.netlify.app" target="_blank">owenjrjones.netlify.app</a></h4>